esphome/esphome-docs/components/display/max7219digit.rst

           it.invert_on_off(true);
           // Print Hello at position 0 (left) it.print(0,0, id(digit_font), "Hello!");

-The function it.invert_on_off(true); will inverst the display.
+The function it.invert_on_off(true); will invert the display.
 So background pixels are on and texts pixels are off. it.invert_on_off(false); sets the display back to normal.
-In case no argument is used: it.inverst_on_off(); the inversion will toggle from on to off or visa versa.
+In case no argument is used: it.inverst_on_off();
+the inversion will toggle from on to off or visa versa.
 This will happen every time the display is updated.
 So a blinking effect is created.
 The background pixels are only set at the next update, the pixels drawn in the various function like print, line, etc. are directly influenced by the invert command.

 .. code-block:: yaml